forj-oss/cli/README.md

     Ex: `forj boot redstone myforge` - This command will start a Redstone forge named 'myforge' with the default FORJ account.
 Previous, we set it to be MyAccount.

+NOTE: If you are creating a Forge in a corporate network, a proxy may be required for Maestro to access internet.
+You can ask `forj` cli to send the proxy to use with -e

+Ex: Thanks to a CorporateAccount setup with forj setup, the following will use it and set the webproxy metadata.

+    `forj boot redstone myforge -a CorporateAccount -e webproxy=$http_proxy`

 ###Forj options: